Charpollo/LEOS-RO/docs/CRTS2-HIL-SATELLITE.md

 - **Training Tool**: Operators learn with physical feedback

 ### For RED ORBIT Marketing
-- **Differentiator**: "The only platform with real hardware integration"
+- **Differentiator**: "The only platform with live telemetry to real hardware"
-- **Tangible Demo**: Physical satellite responding to virtual threats
+- **Tangible Demo**: Physical satellite responding to actual simulation data
+- **Scalable Integration**: Works with 15K Havok or 8M GPU - same telemetry stream
 - **Proof of Concept**: Shows RED ORBIT is a complete testing ecosystem
-- **Viral Potential**: Videos of servos spinning during near-misses
+- **Viral Potential**: Videos of hardware reacting to live space events

 ---